learn-co-curriculum/node-modules-core/README.md

 }
 ```

+Note: the code is a simplified version from the Node.js GitHub repository where core modules are located.
+The file is `path.js` in the `lib` folder, in case you want to see the real implementation.

 This code is only for Unix-like systems (Linux, Mac OS X, etc.) and for Windows you would have to write a different parser.
 Do you realize that every time you want to access a file you would need something like this?
 Probably you won't copy/paste the code, but have a module.
 If you need this module so often maybe it's a good idea to make it part of the system?
 That's why creators of Node, packaged this path parser and other utilities and libraries that are likely to be used in most Node projects together into the platform itself.
 These packaged modules called core modules.

-Even more so, more complex core modules like `net` depend on a simpler core modules like `path`.
+Even more so, more complex core modules like `net` (networking module) depend on a simpler core modules like `path`.

+This lesson will cover the usage of the core Node modules.
+Also, we'll list the main core modules which will be useful during this course.

+## Objectives

+1. Provide a list of main core modules and their purpose
+1. Describe fs and its main methods
+1. Describe url and its main methods
+1. Describe path and path.join

+## Using Core Modules

 You might wonder how someone would use a core module?
 Import it with `require()` by passing a name.
 You want to store the reference in a variable:

 ```js